Employer of Record Service in Eastern Europe

 • Romania: shouldn’t exceed 8 hours per week.
 The overtime compensation amounts to 175% of the base salary in regular hours and 200% on national holidays.

-• Ukraine: shouldn’t exceed 4 hours/day for 2 consecutive days and 120 hours/year (not applicable during martial law).
+• Ukraine: shouldn’t exceed 4 hours/day for two consecutive days and 120 hours/year (not applicable during martial law).
 The overtime compensation amounts to 200% of the standard rate in regular hours and on national holidays.

 When you hire a software developer in Eastern Europe, their probation period lasts: